Museum of Youth Culture

 From the Punks on the King’s Road in Chelsea, the trendsetting musicians on Denmark Street of Soho, the hipsters in the alleys of Shoreditch, the Abbey Road Studios, Vivienne Westwood’s SEX shop, to the legendary Shoom club that gave birth to the revolution of dance music.

-The Museum of Youth Culture will tap into the rich fashion, music, art and social history that animates London's cultural legacy.
-The Museum will allow people to discover and become inspired by the unique energy that makes London the birthplace of youth and subculture.
+The Museum of Youth Culture will tap into the rich fashion, music, art and social history that animates London's cultural legacy, giving youth culture heritage a permanent, protected home.